-We’ve all probably seen them, advertisements from corporate polluters that sound like they could have been written by an environmental protection group.
+We’ve all probably seen them: advertisements from corporate polluters that sound like they could have been written by an environmental protection group.
 This tactic, called greenwashing, has become all the rage with some of the biggest polluters to cover up their poisoning of the environment and harm to communities.

-Not only is this deception bad for consumers and family farmers, it’s illegal.
-That’s why we’re calling on federal regulators to hold Smithfield accountable and put a stop to its false and misleading advertising.
+This is grade-A greenwashing at its finest.
+Not only is this deception bad for consumers and family farmers — it’s illegal.
+That’s why we’re calling on federal regulators to hold Smithfield accountable and stop its false and misleading advertising.

 Smithfield Is One of the Biggest Industrial Polluters, Making a Mockery of Its Sustainability Claims

 Smithfield is one of the most harmful industrial polluters in the United States.
-It consistently puts profits over people and the environment, with factory farms and processing facilities throughout the country that rack up dozens of environmental violations every year.
+It consistently puts profits over people and the environment.
+Its factory farms and processing facilities throughout the country rack up dozens of environmental violations every year.

 Smithfield’s Claims About Factory Farm Biogas Are Quintessential Corporate Greenwashing

 Smithfield’s latest scheme to hide its harm to public health and the climate is its promotion of so-called “biogas.”

 To make this gas, it uses anaerobic digesters: tanks or lagoons that create an oxygen-free environment where microbes eat part of Smithfield’s manure.
 The microbes then emit a mixture of gases, mostly methane and carbon dioxide, that the digester captures.
 This factory farm gas can then be refined and burned just like fossil natural gas.